 Add even more visual interest by creating multiple levels.
 Use items of varying heights to add dimension.
 If an item is too short, books are a great way to add height where needed.

 Don’t forget to let items or groupings breathe.
 Keep the eye moving, without getting overwhelmed.
 If it seems like too much, edit and remove some items.

 I’m so glad I was able to take our shelves to the next level.
-Now they feel so sophisticated and top notch.
+Now they feel so sophisticated and top-notch.
 I have to admit I think I need a set of the pale wood link chains, too!
 So many great textural and handmade pieces to add style to your home.
-Now through July 21st get 15% off your order with code DS15.